Russian President Vladimir Putin has written an article:

 One of the characteristic features of the peoples of Russia is to fulfil their duty without feeling sorry for themselves when the circumstances so demand.
-Such values as selflessness, patriotism, love for their home, their family and Fatherland remain fundamental and integral to the Russian society to this day.
+Such values as selflessness, patriotism, love for their home, their family and Fatherland remain fundamental and integral to Russian society to this day.
 These values are, to a large extent, the backbone of our country’s sovereignty.

 World War II did not happen overnight, nor did it start unexpectedly or all of a sudden.
 And German aggression against Poland was not out of nowhere.
 It was the result of a number of tendencies and factors in the world politics of that time.
 All pre-war events fell into place to form one fatal chain.
-But, undoubtedly, the main factors that predetermined the greatest tragedy in the history of mankind were state egoism, cowardice, appeasement of the aggressor who was gaining strength, and unwillingness of political elites to search for compromise.
+But, undoubtedly, the main factors that predetermined the greatest tragedy in the history of mankind were state egoism, cowardice, appeasement of the aggressor who was gaining strength, and the unwillingness of political elites to search for compromise.

 The war did not come as a surprise, people were expecting it, preparing for it.
 But the Nazi attack was truly unprecedented in terms of its destructive power.
-On June 22, 1941, the Soviet Union faced the strongest, most mobilised and skilled army in the world with the industrial, economic and military potential of almost all Europe working for it.
-Not only the Wehrmacht, but also Germany’s satellites, military contingents of many other states of the European continent, took part in this deadly invasion.
+On June 22, 1941, the Soviet Union faced the strongest, most mobilized and skilled army in the world with the industrial, economic and military potential of almost all Europe working for it.
+Not only the Wehrmacht but also Germany’s satellites, military contingents of many other states of the European continent, took part in this deadly invasion.

 The tremendous power of Soviet society, united by the desire to protect their native land, rose against the powerful, armed to the teeth, cold-blooded Nazi invading machine.
 It stood up to take revenge on the enemy, who had broken, trampled peaceful life, people’s plans and hopes.